eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 ### Developing modules in Ceylon IDE for Eclipse

-To get started with modules in Ceylon IDE for Eclipse, go to `Help > Cheat Sheets...`, open the `Ceylon` item, and run the `Introduction to Ceylon Modules` cheat sheet, which will guide you step-by-step through the process of creating a module, defining its dependencies, and exporting it to a module repository.
+A wizard to create a new module, and add its dependencies can be found at `File > New > Ceylon Module`.

 The Ceylon Repository Explorer may be accessed via `Window > Show View > Ceylon Repository Explorer` when in the Ceylon perspective.

-A wizard to create a new module, and add its dependencies can be found at `File > New > Ceylon Module`.

 To change the imports of an existing module, you can select the module in the Ceylon Explorer, got to `File > Properties`, and select the `Ceylon Module` properties page.

+To view the full dependency graph for a project, select the project, and go to `Navigate > Show In > Ceylon Module Dependencies`.

 Under `File > Export... > Ceylon`, you'll find two very useful wizards: